 Studies the responsibilities of the land boundary surveyor in protecting rights, title, and interest of the land; riparian and littoral rights, bona-fide rights, boundary easements and reversions, conveyances; sequential and simultaneous.
 Presents principles and rules of evidence.
 Includes monuments and monumentation, boundary locations, and procedures used to establish new boundaries and locate existing boundaries.
 Lab access fee of $45 for computers applies.

 Focuses on state of the art surveying applications and field survey techniques often employed by surveyors for various field and office tasks some of which may include horizontal and vertical networks and traverses, route surveys, and topographic/site surveys, and machine control methods.
 Teaches the construction, care, maintenance, calibration, effective setup and observation methods used for the latest in surveying instrumentation often including; global positioning systems (GPS), total robotic stations, 3D laser scanners, automatic levels, modern data collectors, coordinate geometry (COGO), computer-aided drafting (CAD) software, Drone surveying, and other geospatial surveying systems and instruments.
-Lab access fee of $45 for computers applies.
+Lab access fee of $45 applies.
 Software fee of $25 applies.